Pick & pay for the league of your choice by clicking on the appropriate link in the grid below. Secure your spot before it sells out!

 - There is absolutely no sliding.
 Any base runner that slides is automatically out.

-- There is a "suicide-line" halfway between 3rd base and home plate marked with an extra base.
+- There is a "no return-line" halfway between 3rd base and home plate marked with an extra base.
 Once the runner has crossed this line, they cannot return to 3rd base.
 If they do, it is an automatic out.

 - A player can overrun 1st base without being tagged out if they continue to follow the foul line or stay to the right of it.